hxidrix/Numbers-into-Words/README.md

 ---

-This custom formula provides a streamlined way to convert numbers into words directly within Excel, making it especially useful for reports, invoices, and other financial documents.
+This custom formula provides a streamlined way to convert numbers into words directly within Excel, making it especially useful for reports, invoices and other financial documents.
 By following the steps above, users can easily integrate and use the formula in their own Excel workbooks.
 Additionally, users can modify the currency by following the steps to replace the default "dollars" with any other currency, ensuring flexibility for different financial applications.

 **Note:** The file contains macros, so it should only be opened in a macro-enabled Excel format (.xlsm) for all functionalities, including automated calculations and payslip generation, to work properly.